Best trails in Walpole-Nornalup National Park

 Are there any trails with rivers in Walpole-Nornalup National Park?

-Yes, there are 5 trails with rivers in Walpole-Nornalup National Park, including Long Point Campsite to Walpole, Circular Pool, Frankland River Paddle: Nornalup, Nornalup to Monastery Landing, and Bibbulmun Track: Walpole to Booner Mundak.
+Yes, there are 5 trails with rivers in Walpole-Nornalup National Park, including Bibbulmun Track: Long Point Campsite to Walpole, Circular Pool, Frankland River Paddle: Nornalup, Nornalup to Monastery Landing, and Bibbulmun Track: Walpole to Booner Mundak.

 Activities